skienzmatishun/deal-with-the-devil/src/content/full-story.md

 If this is not exactly what actually happened, it is the most likely scenario, according to the sequence of events played out in the court transcript.

-NOTE: Since no one witnessed Jarius' journey on the night of Brandon's murder, a speculative timeline has been created from the "fly-on-the-wall" perspective.
+<ins>NOTE</ins>: Since no one witnessed Jarius' journey on the night of Brandon's murder, a speculative timeline has been created from the "fly-on-the-wall" perspective.
 Only one possible interpretation, but a damned good one.
 Why?
 Because it hits all the notes.
 Nothing is left out, and everything fits.
 There are the facts of the transcript: Brandon's cell phone log, testimonies of alibi eye-witnesses, and the confused chronological references due to transition to Daylight Savings Time.
 But, even those, ultimately, still fit.

 This timeline was corroborated in real-life, researched by physically traveling the route – from Alabama to Mississippi and back, twice – once in 2021, and again in Feb.
 2023.
 To exactly simulate Jarius’ alleged journey on the night of the murder, the distance and duration of each leg was carefully timed and denoted.
 Results would turn out near-identical.
 This template was then over-laid on Jarius’ movements starting at midnight of Sunday, April 6th, 2003, Central Standard Time.
 One must note that, at 2:00 AM, the clock changes, and automatically, becomes 3:00 AM Central Daylight Time – creating an additional vacuum that exacerbates the challenge – a ghostly non-hour that does not exist.